aminalaee/sqladmin/docs/configurations.md

 - `add_in_list`: A boolean indicating if this action should be available in list page.
 - `add_in_detail`: A boolean indicating if this action should be available in detail page.
 - `confirmation_message`: A string message that if defined, will open a modal to ask for confirmation before calling the action method.

+You can use `flash` function to notify results to the custom action.
+Title and category parameters are optionally.